TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Method

-When integrating multiple sources of knowledge, repetitive information can introduce noise and redundancy.
-To address this, we represent $N$ candidate knowledge entries (e.g., synonyms, descriptions, or definitions) as vector embeddings using a pre-trained RoBERTa.
-Each knowledge entry $k_i$ is encoded into a $d$-dimensional vector embedding $\mathbf{k}_i$, derived from the \texttt{[CLS]} token output of RoBERTa:
+To integrate multiple knowledge sources effectively, we represent $N$ candidate knowledge entries (e.g., synonyms or descriptions) as vector embeddings using pre-trained RoBERTa.
+Each knowledge entry $k_i$ is encoded into a $d$-dimensional vector embedding $\mathbf{k}_i$ from the \texttt{[CLS]} token output:

 where $\mathbf{K}$ is the set of embeddings for the $N$ candidate knowledge entries, and $k_i$ is the $i$-th knowledge entry.